-Selecting between in-ear, on-ear or over-ear headphones always leads to a debate of which is better.
+Selecting between on-ear or over-ear headphones or in-ear earbuds always leads to a debate of which is better among the three.
 But the most important aspect one should consider is the safety of each on the ears.

 Most people consider this debate to be focused on sound quality merits; however, there is a more important issue that needs addressing, the health-related issue regarding hearing loss.